diku-dk/futhark-fhpc16/README.md

 4. a working OpenCL setup.

+5. gawk (a version that supports the `strtonum` function)

+6. matplotlib

 You will need a *nix-like system.
 OpenCL execution will by default use the first detected platform and device.
 You can edit the `Makefile` to select a different platform and device.